32 GMH staffers test COVID-positive

 This information surfaced as the Joint Information Center confirmed that the number of hospitalized COVID-19 patients at GMH has reached 45 and eight of them were in the intensive care unit.

 Charles Esteves, Office of Civil Defense administrator, confirmed their arrival.
-A second team will follow.
 In all, the team includes two intensivists who care for critically ill patients, 15 nurses and four respiratory therapists.

 The Federal Emergency Management Agency approved Phase 1 and Phase 2 teams over the weekend.
 Phase 2 will be deployed if it’s determined that, after Phase 1 is integrated at GMH, there’s still a need to augment the existing staff.